Last updated on 8 March 2021

-The German band Dawn of Disease just unchained their newest and 4th full length record Ascension Gate.
+The German band Dawn of Disease just unchained their newest and 4th full-length record Ascension Gate.
 German accent lathered tunes comfortably lull yours truly into a day-dream, from whence bigger, totally metal ideas of musical grandeur should spout.
-But, wait, what?

-So, in essence a certain sense of déjà-vu installs itself once you really progress into the entrails of the record.
+So, in essence, a certain sense of déjà-vu installs itself, once you really progress into the entrails of the record.
 This reminds me of the situation of Metallica back in the ’90s, when the grand public had enough of Hetfield’s yelling about the stage.
 And the only thing he really wants to do – to this day – is yell and scream.
-So, management told them to get all touchy/feely and show some soul.
-And out came their namesake album first, then Load and Reload.
-All of them killer machines in sales and reach.

 Akephalos kind of bridges this gaping abyss to an extent.
 A rare raw metal ray shines forward from the past and shows us how things could have been.
 This one really bombed poor RockmusicRaider out of her reverie.
-It was like Wolfheart possessed them and injected some juice.
+It was like Wolfheart possessed them, and finally injected some juice.